August 12, 2009

 Bold Action Needed to End Destruction, Fully Protect Communities and Streams

-Washington, D.C. -- The U.S. District Court for the District of Columbia today rejected an attempt by the Department of Interior to reverse the Bush Administration’s devastating last-minute weakening of the stream buffer zone rule, a key protection for waterways near mountaintop removal coal mines.
+Washington, D.C.
+A federal court today rejected an attempt by the Department of Interior to reverse the Bush Administration’s devastating last-minute weakening of the stream buffer zone rule, a key protection for waterways near mountaintop removal coal mines.
 A coalition of organizations including the Sierra Club had challenged the Bush Administration's actions and had praised the Department of Interior for attempting to reverse the rule.

 In response to today’s announcement, Sierra Club Environmental Quality Program Director Ed Hopkins issued the following statement: